Hands-on with the Outstanding Cubot P20

 Call & Speaker Quality

-Testing both incoming and outgoing calls on the P20 with a Samsung Galaxy S8 revealed no issues.
-Voices have much more depth on the Galaxy S8, but are still clear and legible on the Cubot P20.
+Testing both the incoming and outgoing calls on the Cubot P20 revealed no issues.
+Voices sounded more rounded on the Galaxy S8, but were still clear and legible on the Cubot P20.

 What’s in the box?

 A nice addition to the Cubot P20 box is the included clear silicone case and pre-applied notch shaped screen protector.
 This lets you use the phone straight away without worrying about scratches or damage.